One Tissue Recipient Takes her Gratitude Back to the Slopes

 I received donated tissue in my knee on February 8, 2010.
 My doctor described the area behind my kneecap as a war zone, a technically severe ACL case, because the injury destroyed all remaining tendon in my left knee.
 Dr. Daniel Nuber said without the surgery, I would never be able to walk without a brace again, let alone ski, play sports, or enjoy the active life I loved.
 Thanks to my tissue donor, my knee now functions as if it were my own.
 A year after my injury, back on the ski slopes with renewed strength, I blew a kiss to my donor who allowed me to regain my life.

 I am currently in the process of finding out how to contact my donor’s family, as I am eager to share my gratitude with them.
 My injury and recovery brought the unexpected realization that the capacity to selflessly help others lies within each of us.
-I keep my donor and the enlightenment he/she provided with me every day, inspiring my optimistic view on life and now motivating me daily in my role at Lifeline of Ohio.
+I keep my donor and the enlightenment he/she provided with me every day, inspiring my optimistic view on life.

 Tissue donation heals millions of people each year.
 My donor’s gift of tissue is the reason I can walk today.
 Be a hero and say “Yes” to donation!
 Register here as an organ, eye and tissue donor.